 The above trends are moving schools toward a situation where the impact of IT spending is more measurable, however many are yet to make the specific connection between this and improvements in teaching and learning.
 Working closely with several schools this year, we have developed a structured programme in which we are able to provide evidence of the impact that technology has upon learner progress.
 Through iterative coaching and mentoring, underpinned by comprehensive measurement and reporting, we have been providing Headteachers with evidence of the technology that works with their staff and students.
 By encouraging teachers to experiment with devices, cloud platforms and web-based applications, in a controlled manner relevant to their lesson planning, we have spent this year providing written evidence of tangible improvements in learner progress.

-For an informal discussion about your plans for IT investment and how to measure the impact in your school, contact us.
+For an informal discussion about your plans for IT investment and how to measure the impact in your school, come and see us on STAND 48 at the BSA Conference 2017, or click the button below.